In a thousand words (plus footnotes)

 on older homes, even just 5-year old homes, continue to be very

 tempting.
-There may even be a generational shift in which people of all
+There may even be a shift in which people of all

 ages are not as interested, capable or experienced in new home design

-There is a generational or millennial shift away from doing improvements and building up sweat equity
+There is a millennial shift away from doing improvements and building up sweat equity

 in one's home.
 For the young, there could also be a skill barrier or a familiarity barrier.